Welcome to

 g) 2024: Developed a software tool for parametric estimation of Bayesian diagnostic measures and their uncertainty (see HCSL Publications on Bayesian Medical Diagnosis).

-HCSL has actively participated in standards-developing committees of the Clinical and Laboratory Standards Institute (CLSI), and has been a founding node of the Network of Excellence in Evolutionary Computing (Evonet).
+HCSL has actively participated in standards-developing committees of the Clinical and Laboratory Standards Institute (CLSI) and has been a founding node of the Network of Excellence in Evolutionary Computing (Evonet).